DataDog/documentation/content/en/monitors/notify/_index.md

 {{% notifications-integrations %}}

 ### Workflows
 You can trigger a [workflow automation][7] or create a new workflow from a monitor.
+Before you add a workflow to a monitor, add a monitor trigger to the workflow.

 **To add an existing workflow to a monitor**:
+1. Click **Add Workflow** and search for it in the drop-down menu.
-1. In the message section, add the full workflow mention name:
-   - The mention name should start with `@workflow-`.
-For example, `@workflow-my-workflow`
+1. Alternatively, in the message section, add the full workflow mention name.
+The mention name should start with `@workflow-`.
+For example, `@workflow-my-workflow`.

-   - To pass trigger variables into the workflow, use a comma-separated list with the syntax `@workflow-name(key=value, key=value)`.
+To pass trigger variables into the workflow, use a comma-separated list with the syntax `@workflow-name(key=value, key=value)`.
 You can use message template variables as trigger variables.
-For example, `@workflow-my-workflow(hostname=host.name)`
+For example, `@workflow-my-workflow(hostname=host.name)`.

-1. Alternatively, click **Add Workflow** and search for it in the drop-down menu.

 For more information on triggering a workflow, see [Trigger a workflow][8].